microsoft/pai/docs/user/job_submission.md

 Besides Team Storage, OpenPAI also supports local files, http/https files, git repository, and PAI HDFS as additional data sources.
 Click the button **Add data source** to choose one kind of data source and fill in the path information in the text box.
 For example, the following setting will copy the HDFS folder "/foo/bar" to "/pai_data/mydata".
 You can access the folder with "/pai_data/mydata/bar" in your commands.

 <img src="imgs/transfer_data_1.png" width="50%" height="50%" alt="transfer_data1" />

-Note: We use "wget" to fetch data from the http/https source, and "git clone" for git repository.
-Please make sure these commands are available in your docker image, otherwise the data transfer may fail.

 ## Use Parameters and Secrets